seek-oss/sku/docs/docs/configuration.md

 The render entry file to the app.
 This file should export the required functions for static rendering.
 See [static-rendering](./docs/static-rendering.md) for more info.

+## rootResolution

+type `boolean`

+Default: `true`

+Enable root resolution.
+By default, sku allows importing from the root of the project e.g. `import something from 'src/modules/something'`.

+Unfortunately, these kinds of imports only work for apps.
+In packages, the imports will work locally, but fail when consumed from `node_modules`.

+You can set this option in `sku.config.js`, or adding `"skuCompilePackage": true` to your `package.json` will disable this behaviour by default.

 ## routes

 type `Array<string | {route: string, name: string, entry: string, languages: Array<string>}>`